Semmanipatti: Festival

-Semminipatti most celebrated festivals are thai pongal, muthallamman kovil Festival and kaliamman kovil Festival, diwali.
+Semminipatti most celebrated festivals are Thai Pongal, Muthallamman Kovil Festival and Kaliamman Kovil Festival, Diwali.
 Pongal (Harvest Festival) to honour bulls, who work hard throughout the year.
 Bulls are bathed, their horns are painted, and in some villages they wear new dresses too.
 For Pongal festival celebrated for 3 days that's mostly falls on 15 January.
 This 3 days is heaven for young children for showing their skills in various formats.

-In pongal festival young men are clubbed and organizing the sporting event like Kabbadi, Cycling and different stage activity. from 2018 Muthallamman kabbadi sports club conducting kabbadi tournaments.
+In pongal festival young men are clubbed and organizing the sporting event like kabaddi, cycling and different stage activity. from 2018 Muthallamman kabaddi sports club conducting kabaddi tournaments.
 Every year nearly 50 teams are participating in the tournaments.

-Development Breakthrough
+Development breakthrough

 The significant development of Semminipatti came after 1997 only.

 From an agriculture point of view, from 2001 to 2007 the rainfall is below par average rainfall.
 This makes the well dry.
 This affected the farmers going for agriculture.
 The coconut trees died due to the insufficient water.

 Most of the farmers left the farming and doing any other jobs in and around Semminipatti for livelihood.

 After 2007 there is the average rainfall throughout Semminipatti this makes the farmers return to the agriculture.
 This makes the economy boosting.

 In 2009 Government of India opened the MITP (Madurai Industrial Textile Park) in vadipatti.
 Semminipatti village women getting jobs in MITP.

 This removes the jobless fear among women.
 They contribute the earning money to their families to increase their family economy.